sanyassyed/data-engineering-zoomcamp-project/misc/UsefulCommandsAndInstallationsInstructions.md

 * `jupyter notebook` -> to open/start jupyter notebooks
 * `Ctrl + C` -> to close the terminal late

+## JUPYTER NOTEBOOK
+* `CTRL+Enter` -> Run a cell
+* `dd` -> delete a cell (Make sure you have selected the cell first which will change the cell color to blue/gray, green color indicates that cell contents are selected instead)

 ## Useful resources
 * [Introduction to command line](https://missing.csail.mit.edu/)